jaypyon/patriotism/flutterapplicationloginpage/README.md

 ## Getting Started

-Sign up and then you are one of our supporters.
+Sign up then you are one of our supporters.
 Support Dokdo.